hackpulsar/drawing-room/README.md

 # drawing-room
-TCP Drawing applications for you and your friends.
+TCP Drawing application for you and your friends.